02Kenzo/objectionwiki/Using-objection.md

 [tab] for command suggestions
 sensepost’s iPad on (iPad: 10.2.1) [usb] #
 ```

+When a patched iOS application is started for the first time it will be in a paused state until you start the `objection` REPL, which will resume execution of the target application.
+If you need to do early instrumentation, the `explore` subcommand has the `--startup-command` and `--startup-script` arguments to help with that.
+Refer to the [early instrumentation](early-instrumentation) article for more information.

 At this stage, you may now enter commands into the REPL as needed.
 For example, issuing the `ls` command will display a directory listing of the current directory.
 By default, starting the `objection` REPL will start in your applications main bundle path: